1960 Democratic Party presidential primaries: Candidates

 The following political leaders were candidates for the 1960 Democratic presidential nomination:

+Nominee

-Major candidates
+Other major candidates

 These candidates participated in multiple state primaries or were included in multiple major national polls.

-Competing in primaries

-Bypassing primaries

-The following candidates did not place their name directly on the ballot for any state's presidential primary, but may have sought to influence to selection of un-elected delegates or sought the support of uncommitted delegates.

 Favorite sons

 The following candidates ran only in their home state's primary or caucus for the purpose of controlling its delegate slate at the convention and did not appear to be considered national candidates by the media.